tnichols217/notes/obsid-readme.md

 ```
 ````

-All blocks have a height setting which can limit the height of the codeblock to any CSS height value (ex: 100px)

 ### col
 The col codeblock can have a height of `shortest`, which limits all columns to the shortest height of its children.